About the Courseware

 Authors: Linda Young Landesman, DrPH, MSW

-Being prepared to respond to natural disasters, terrorist events, and contagious diseases has become an important competency for healthcare professionals.
+Being prepared to respond to natural disasters, terrorist events, and infectious disease outbreaks has become an important competency for healthcare professionals.
 Yet most instructors wonder: “What do my students need to know?”

 Emergency & Disaster Preparedness distills the essential, cutting-edge information about how communities and healthcare facilities prepare and manage the response processes, meeting federal guidelines.
 This pioneering book has been written by the premiere public health specialist in the field, Linda Young Landesman, DrPH, MSW.